 - If you don’t mind shipping your accordion, Kimric Smythe at Smythe’s Accordion Center has a good reputation for repairs.
-He sells accordions too–I bought my Weltmeister Saphir from him.
+He sells accordions too–I’ve bought a couple of Weltmeisters from him.

 - The Button Box sometimes has good prices on smaller (under 120-basses) piano accordions.
 (And it’s the place to go for concertinas!)

 - I use the free and open-source notation program MuseScore to create all my charts and handouts.
 Highly recommended!